jsk-herman/paper-jsk/content/posts/how-to-tackle-a-textbook-a-workflow.md

 +++
 {{< load-photoswipe >}}

-> “A journey of a thousand miles begins with a single step. —Lao Tzu”
+> “A journey of a thousand miles begins with a single step. —*Lao Tzu*”

 # Introduction